 Environmental values including surrounding land use, assessments and approvals

 How to deal with any mining, petroleum or geothermal tenements affecting the land

 The need for consultation and negotiation with Native Title Parties

 Infrastructure requirements such as power, sewer, drainage, road/access.

 By submitting your Project Proposal you agree to accept all costs.
-When your Project Proposal is complete, submit it to the relevant Case Manager at DoL, quoting the job number provided in your In-principle Support Package.
+When your Project Proposal is complete, submit it to the relevant Case Manager at DPLH, quoting the job number provided in your In-principle Support Package.